athomasq/athomasq.github.io/investing/portfolio-detailed.md

 🚚 **[Erly](https://www.geterly.com)** [Logistics] -- Amazon-Prime-as-a-service for D2C merchants.
 Invested because of a terrific value prop for merchants and a neat business model.  *Update Jan 2022:*  The founder decided that market and macro conditions were unfavourable, and returned cash to investors. 💀

-💳 **[Klanto](https://www.klanto.com)** [Fintech] -- Spend management platform covering cards, payments, reconciliation and much more.
-This is a pure execution play in a crowded space, and I'm betting on an underdog team with scrappiness, hustle and ingenuity.

 💵 **[Requity](https://www.requityhomes.com)** [Fintech] -- Rent-to-own for people who can't get a mortgage despite strong cashflow.
 Invested because of strong founder-market fit, neat 2-sided business model, underserved but large market, and it makes the world a better place.

 ⛵️ **[Paysail](https://paysail.us)** [Crypto] -- Using crypto rails to enable nearly instantaneous, nearly free B2B payments.
 Invested because of "problem-solution fit" -- there are many ways to do payments, but this one just feels *correct* in its elegance.

 🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely.
 Invested because of strong macro trends and a belief that human beings connect through play.

+🥷 Stealth fintech startup -- watch this space.

 <!--

+💳 **[Klanto](https://www.klanto.com)** [Fintech] -- Spend management platform covering cards, payments, reconciliation and much more.
+This is a pure execution play in a crowded space, and I'm betting on an underdog team with scrappiness, hustle and ingenuity.

 ----
 <br/>